micthiesen/reddit-poster/README.md

 ### text
 The text of the submission.
 Note that a small credit notice is appended to all submissions.
 If you don't like it, feel free to remove it (you'll have to dig around in rposter.py).

+### date
+Either true or false.
+If true, the current date will be appended to the title of the submission.

 ### time
 The recurring time of the week to post this submission.